Home | Volume 49 | Article number 29

 Authors' contributions Up Down

 Alex Olateju Adjagba and James Odhiambo Oguta conceptualized the study.
 James Odhiambo Oguta collected the data.
 Alex Olateju Adjagba and James Odhiambo Oguta provided administrative and logistical support during the study.
 James Odhiambo Oguta, Alex Olateju Adjagba, and Catherine Akoth transcribed the interview audios.
 Alex Olateju Adjagba, James Odhiambo Oguta, Elvis Omondi Achach Wambiya and Catherine Akoth analyzed the data.
 Alex Olateju Adjagba, Catherine Akoth, Caleb Nyakundi, and Sharonmercy Okemwa drafted the initial manuscript.
-All authors critically reviewed and approved the final manuscript for publication.
+All the authors critically reviewed, read, and approved the final version of this manuscript.

 Acknowledgments Up Down